-Clustering provisions would continue to be encouraged in Island County's zoning codes so that more open space is available for viewing.
+Clustering provisions and the development of an overlay zone would be encouraged in Island County's zoning codes so that more open space is available for viewing.
 This potential open space would also be beneficial for plant and animal habitat.